yt-project/yt/doc/source/developing/testing.rst

 #.
 If a dataset is needed, use ``fake_random_ds`` and be sure to test for
    several combinations of ``nproc`` so that domain decomposition can be tested as well.
 #.
-To iterate over multiple options, or combinations of options, use the `pytest.mark.parametrize<https://docs.pytest.org/en/stable/reference.html?highlight=parametrize#pytest-mark-parametrize>`_ decorator.
+To iterate over multiple options, or combinations of options,
+   use the :ref:`@pytest.mark.parametrize <@pytest.mark.parametrize>` decorator.

 For an example of how to write unit tests, look at the file ``yt/data_objects/tests/test_covering_grid.py``, which covers a great deal of